-Side effects after Epclusa treatment ends haven’t been reported in clinical studies.
+Side effects after Epclusa treatment ends haven’t been reported in clinical trials.

-If you have flu-like symptoms after your Epclusa treatment ends, talk to your doctor.
+If you have flu-like symptoms after your Epclusa treatment ends, talk with your doctor.

 Weight loss wasn’t reported as a side effect in a clinical study of Epclusa.
 However, some people experience weight loss as a symptom of hepatitis C. If you have weight loss that’s concerning or becomes severe, talk with your doctor.

 Fatigue is a common side effect of Epclusa.
-In clinical studies, up to 22 percent of people who took Epclusa felt fatigue.
 This side effect may go away with continued use of the drug.
 If your fatigue is concerning or becomes severe, talk with your doctor.

 Fatigue is also a side effect of hepatitis C. There are several ways to cope with hepatitis C fatigue.
 Staying hydrated, taking short naps, and eating healthy, well-balanced meals can help to fight tiredness.
-Regular exercise can also increase energy, so talk to your doctor about whether low-impact exercises are right for you.
+Regular exercise can also increase energy, so talk with your doctor about whether low impact exercises are right for you.

-Hair loss can be a symptom of hepatitis C. Your liver needs to be working well in order to get nutrients from the food you eat, and HCV prevents your liver from functioning properly.
+Hair loss can be a symptom of hepatitis C. Your liver needs to be working well in order to get nutrients from the food you eat, and the hepatitis C virus prevents your liver from functioning properly.
 If you’re unable to obtain the nutrients your body needs, you may experience hair loss as a symptom of hepatitis C.

 If you have hair loss and it becomes severe or concerning, talk with your doctor.